- Education: Bachelor's: Colby College, 2010 (Administrative Science) Master's: Smith College, 2012 (Exercise and Sport Studies)

 In her fifth season as head coach of the University of Southern Maine Women’s Basketball program, Samantha (Allen) Norris has a long history with not only the tradition of great basketball in the State of Maine, but also with the long standing tradition of excellent women’s basketball at the University of Southern Maine.

-Familiar to Maine girls' HS and women's college basketball, Allen enjoyed successful careers at Lake Region and Colby.
-A Miss Maine Basketball Finalist in 2006, Allen earned numerous conference and regional honors during her high school playing career, helping Lake Region to its first appearance in the State Championship game in 30 years.
-She was inducted into the Lake Region Athletic Hall of Fame in 2013.
+A successful Maine HS and collegiate student-athlete, Norris was a Miss Maine Basketball Finalist in 2006, helping Lake Region to its first appearance in the State Championship game in 30 years in 2006.
+Norris was inducted into the Lake Region High School Athletic Hall of Fame in 2013.

 Familiar with the academic and athletic excellence found among USM's nearly 500 student-athletes, 22 intercollegiate programs and nearly 50 degrees of study on the Portland, Gorham and Lewiston-Auburn campuses.
 Norris' father, Phil, and step-mother Jill both attended the University of Southern Maine, while her mother, Lisa Chase, also an USM alumnae, was inducted into the Husky Hall of Fame for her outstanding career as a member of the softball team.